Julian22222/PRACTICE/CICD/README.md

 .......

 //we dont indicate fixed node version, but we put variable that can change
-uses: actions/setup-node@v3    //<--will install node to virtual machine
+uses: actions/setup-node@v4    //<--will install node to virtual machine, By default it is already build-in on the GitHub servers.
+But this way we can install different Node versions
             with:
                 node-version: ${{ matrix.version }}   //<-- will use 3 node versions
 ```